 Your first scene is just the first brick in building the Introduction of your story (or ACT I), so it must be compelling!
-It must catch and keep the reader’s attention; these days a reader won’t take your book home if the first three pages can’t captivate them!
+It must capture the reader’s attention; these days, a reader won’t take your book home if the first three pages can’t captivate them!

 The objective of your first scene is to: